Blockchain Verification

 Step 3: Storing the transaction hash

 Vilulia stores the blockchain transaction hash (tx_hash) against the case record in the platform.
-This is the reference used to verify the document: any authorized user can look up the transaction on the blockchain using the stored hash and confirm that the document's SHA-256 fingerprint matches what was recorded at the time of signing.
+This is the reference used to verify the document.
+Anyone can look up the transaction on the blockchain, and Vilulia provides a public verification page (no account required) to confirm that the document's SHA-256 fingerprint matches what was recorded at the time of signing.

 What verification proves